 It’s hard to know where to start in listing the problems with this, but here is a sampling:

-- The Bible only tells us about three of Solomon’s children: Taphath and Basemath, his daughters, and Rehoboam, his son.
+- The Bible only tells us about three of Solomon’s children: his daughters Taphath and Basemath, and his son Rehoboam.
 Rehoboam was certainly no saint, but we know nothing about Solomon’s daughters.
 So this argument relies on a sample size of one—it is, at best, a gross assumption; at worst, an argument from silence.

 - We know nothing about Solomon’s child-rearing practices.
 Did he practice what he preached?
 Going by Proverbs, we’d tend to think he was a chaste and faithful man—yet he had 700 wives and 300 concubines.
 As any Christian is acutely aware, knowing what to do is a far cry from doing it.